Create Buyer Personas for Startups: 3 Tips to Get You Going

 Tip #1: Narrow down your buyer personas.

 One thing that can help you get off on the right foot is escaping pitfalls in the first place.
-Avoid the common mistake of creating too many buyer personas, which not only eats away your valuable time but can lead to a vague marketing strategy later on.
-Even if you believe your product has broad appeal, it’s better to focus on a limited number of well-developed buyer personas, especially at first.
+Avoid the common mistake of creating too many buyer personas, which not only wastes valuable time but can lead to a vague marketing strategy later on.
+Even if you believe your product has broad appeal, it's better to focus on a limited number of well-developed buyer personas, especially at first.

 Tip #2: Be as in-depth as possible with your buyer personas.